 Single Parent Adoption Services

 I'm welcoming you personally to our Single Parent Adoption site because I am a single adoptive parent with a passion for helping other singles adopt.
-I too struggled with whether or not I could, and should, adopt but I did my research, fought the naysayers and pursued my dream.
-Fifteen months after making a commitment to become a mom, on a glorious Fall day in a baby house in Kazakhstan I embraced my 11 month old daughter for the first time and the rest is, as they say, history!
-The experience changed my life for the better as I'm confident it will yours.
-Just as it has for many singles we have assisted over the years.
-Not only did it impact me to the point that I left a lucrative corporate job to work in adoption, but now, many years later my daughter and I added to our family through our adoption of a 12 year old from Colombia.
-We are due to complete our third (and final?) adoption of a 15 year old girl from Colombia.
-Adoption will change your life and it certainly will change the life of the child.
+I too struggled with whether or not I could -- and should -- adopt but I did my research, fought the naysayers and the cultural "norms" and pursued my dream.
+Fifteen months after making a commitment to become a mom, on a glorious Fall day in a baby house in Kazakhstan, I embraced my 11 month old daughter for the first time and the rest is, as they say, history!
+The experience changed my life for the better as I'm confident it will yours - just as it has for the many singles we have assisted over the years.
+Not only did it impact me to the point that I left a lucrative corporate job to work in adotion and child welfare, but now, many years later my daughter and I added to our family through our adoption of a 12 year old from Colombia and a year later a 16 year old girl.
+Both joined our family through our Colombian Host to Adopt Program.
+Adoption will change your life and it certainly will change the life of the child!

 You've landed at a warm and welcoming adoption agency where we do not discriminate against single applicants.
-In fact, we welcome qualified single men and women to adopt in several countries such as Bulgaria, Colombia, Haiti, Uganda and public and private adoptions in the United States.
+In fact, we welcome qualified single men and women to adopt in several countries such as Bulgaria, Colombia, Haiti, and public and private adoptions in the United States.
 I'm confident you'll find useful information on our site to help you with your decision making.
 Once you decide to change your life and that of a child through adoption and begin your journey with A Love Beyond Borders, you will find us to be a strong advocate and partner for your adoption wherever you choose to adopt.

 Now..."Go confidently in the direction of your dreams.
 Live the life you have imagined."
 Henry David Thoreau